hvpham-yorku/Group7-UniVerse/doc/sprint1/RPM.md

 User stories that were covered - also tracked on Trello:

-6. As a user, I want to message my connections directly so that I can communicate in a clutter free, one-on-one environment.
+7. As a user, I want to message my connections directly so that I can communicate in a clutter free, one-on-one environment.

-7. As a user, I want my messages to be securely stored so that I can continue conversations without losing chat history.
+8. As a user, I want my messages to be securely stored so that I can continue conversations without losing chat history.

+9. As a user, I want to be able to switch between the home page and the messaging page seamlessly.

+***
+**Side Bar Feature/User Story**
+- Assigned role: To be integrated with each page and collaboraters mentioned above
+- Allow for users to seamlessly navigate through the home page and messaging page using feature specified icons on a side bar.

 ***
 **Database Configuration**